univention/ucsschool-id-connector/docs/admin.rst

    When debugging always make sure that the following is correct and matches:

-   1. school authority config on the sender system (including auth credentials)
+   1. school authority configuration on the sender system (including auth credentials)
    2. school to  authority mapping on the sender system
    3. ``mapped_udm_properties.json`` on the receiving system has all extra attributes that are defined in the school authority mapping.